 As you've no doubt gathered by now, there are many tax implications to consider no matter which investment option you select for your kids.

 As a result, if your child holds shares in their name and earns more than $416 in investment income during a financial year, you'll need to lodge a tax return on their behalf.
-Unfortunately, they can be taxed at a rate of up to 66%.
+Unfortunately, they can be taxed at the highest current tax rate.

 Buying shares for children is a great way to help provide a more secure financial future for your kids, but it's also complicated.
 It's well worth seeking advice from an accountant to help you compare and choose investment options for your children.

 To find out more, see the tax office's guide to paying taxes for children under 18.
 When in doubt, you should always speak to a trusted industry professional.

 Frequently asked questions

 Shein IPO: How to invest in the Shein IPO